Muskan-saraf/industry5-site/docs/blog/20250131--green-shift-the-role-of-industry-5-0-in-driving-sustainable-business-practices-.md

 ---
-title: ""Green Shift: The Role of Industry 5.0 in Driving Sustainable Business Practices""
+title: "Green Shift: The Role of Industry 5.0 in Driving Sustainable Business Practices"
 date: "2025-01-31"
 tags: ["Sustainability"]
 ---